 - Living Rooms – P.A.S. has three living rooms which serve as social gathering places with such as comfortable seating, TVs, DVD players and community events calendars.

-- Community Kitchen – The East Sanborn kitchen is used by both students and clubs on campus for cooking projects and events.
-The kitchen has a refrigerator, oven, stovetop, dishwasher, sink and a small dining area.
-Some cooking supplies for the kitchen are available for checkout from the P.A.S.
-Service Desk in D301.
+- Community Kitchen – The kitchen has a refrigerator, oven, stovetop, dishwasher, sink and a small dining area.
+Some cooking supplies for the kitchen are available at the Housing Office

 - Housing Office – Located in the corner between East Sanborn and Pitzer Hall, the Housing Office is where students can go if they have questions about room draw or housing in general.

 - Black Student Union Office – located in East Sanborn Hall, C225.

 - Founding Faculty Amphitheater – Dedicated to Pitzer’s founding faculty, the amphitheater is located between P.A.S. and West and East Halls.
 It’s a great space to hold outdoor events.